My Australian friend Matt Stone blogged his 7 Mountains post in November of 2008. There he stated his concerns:

 The Postmillennial Link

 I’d suggest that the overall theological perspective is postmillennialism – i.e., the world will get better and better through our efforts to change social structures and rid them of evil, and then Jesus Christ will return (or can return) to finish setting up the Kingdom.
 For a sample of the postmillennial “battle cry,” see the lyrics to “Onward, Christian Soldier” – all six verses.
+[Update: March 1, 2021.
+It appears the original version of the hymn had only five verses and in the six-verse version, the fourth stanza may be have been added later, and not necessarily by the hymn writer.
+Both versions still feature a sort of social triumphalism that can feed into dominion theology.]

 The largest prior wave of postmillennialism died in the wake of World War I; the world hadn’t become so enlightened or so purged of evil as originally thought.
 The fact that they had to have a “War to End All Wars” – and that it didn’t work to end all wars – says something important about the underlying Enlightenment-friendly theology having a misplaced optimism.